DanielLittleFlower/login/README.md

 1. A splash screen with the app logo displayed for 2 seconds before redirecting to the login screen.
 2. A login screen that allows users to enter their email and password.
 The app checks the user's input against the API and logs in the user   if the input is correct.
 If the input is incorrect, an error message is displayed.
-3. A registration screen that allows users to enter their name, email, and password.
+3. A two-step registration process that allows users to enter their name, email, password, and address.
 The app sends the user's data to the API for registration.
 If registration is successful, the user is logged in automatically.
 If registration fails, an error message is displayed.
 4. A home screen that displays a welcome message to the user after successful login.

 ## Prerequisites